 If I report my landlord to the city, can they evict me just for that?

-Unfortunately, there are currently no laws that protect tenants from retaliatory eviction.
-Retaliatory eviction happens when the landlord attempts to remove a tenant from the premises in order to “get back” at the tenants for reporting the landlord breaching their duties, or because the tenant is exercising their rights.
+Yes, unfortunately, there are currently no laws that protect tenants from retaliation eviction.
+Retaliatory eviction happens when the landlord attempts to remove a tenant from the premises to “get back” at the tenants for reporting the landlord breaching their duties, or because the tenant is exercising their rights.
+Regardless, the landlord still must comply with the lease agreement and the law.

 Will an eviction cause me problems in the future?